 - Begin interventions – each sex coaching modality will have a different way of helping you learn and grow around your sexuality.
-They might talk with you and normalize your feelings and desires to relieve shame.
-They might give you practical advice around sexual activities such as when to use lube or how to integrate a vibrator into your sex life.
-They might offer you exercises you can do in the office.
-They might offer you videos to watch, books to read, or homework to do.
+Your coach might talk with you to normalize your feelings and desires to relieve shame.
+They might give you practical advice around sexual activities, such as when to use lube or how to integrate a vibrator into your sex life.
+Coaches might also teach you exercises you can do in the office.
+They might offer videos to watch, books to read, or homework to do.

 - Support implementation – as you are learning new ways of thinking and new sexual skills, your sex coach will support you in bringing those skills into your world and integrating them into your daily life.
 They may take you on field trips, or check in to make sure you’ve started acting on some of your plans for change.
 If you are having problems integrating, they should examine your obstacles and offer new interventions.